matthew-a-thomas/me/_posts/2020-10-28-paradoxes-contradictions-bible.md

 A paradox is when there appears to be a contradiction but in fact there isn't _necessarily_ one.
-For example, it is paradoxical for one person to say &ldquo;the ball is red&rdquo; and another person to say &ldquo;the ball is blue&rdquo; about the same ball at the same.
+For example, it is paradoxical for one person to say &ldquo;the ball is red&rdquo; and another person to say &ldquo;the ball is blue&rdquo; about the same ball at the same time.
 But perhaps the ball is painted white and the one person is shining a red light on it from one side while the other person is shining a blue light on it from the other side.
 The one person said it was red _in a sense_ while the other person said it was blue _in a different sense_.

 Paradoxes aren't very strong.
 A paradox might leave you feeling uneasy that you don't understand something, but that's all.